Our entry for the 2009 RailsRumble programming competition.

-We were planning to build a questionaire app but the day before the competition started we decided to change plans.
-We often have these &“We want to build something, what application would be useful?” discussions.
-At such moments we can’t come up with good ideas while during the day we often have ideas about great applications the world is still missing.
+We were planning to build a questionnaire app but the day before the competition started, we decided to change plans.
+We often have these “We want to build something, what application would be useful?” discussions.
+At such moments we can’t come up with clever ideas while during the day we often have ideas about great applications the world is still missing.
 Well, now there is an app for that: Idealist.

 Hope to see you next year as a RailsRumble competitor!